jkyberneees/vrp/README.md

 # Getting started with the Vehicle Routing Problem (VRP)
 > Please note that this project presents an heuristic and experimental solution to the Vehicle Routing Problem using TypeScript for educational purposes only.
-Use this solution at your own risk!
+Evaluate before use!

 ## Introduction
 <img src="illustration.svg" />